Waco, Texas: Geography

-According to the United States Census Bureau, the city has an area of 95.5 sqmi, of which 84.2 sqmi is land and 11.3 sqmi is covered by water.
-The total area is 11.85% water.
+According to the United States Census Bureau, the city has an area of 95.5 sqmi, of which 11.3 sqmi (11.85%) are covered by water.

 Cityscape

 Downtown Waco is relatively small when compared to other larger Texas cities, such as Houston, Dallas, San Antonio, or even Fort Worth, El Paso, or Austin.
 The 22-story ALICO Building, completed in 1910, is the tallest building in Waco.

 Climate

 Waco experiences a humid subtropical climate (Köppen climate classification Cfa), characterized by hot summers and generally mild winters.
 Some 90 F temperatures have been observed in every month of the year.
 The record low temperature is -5 F, set on January 31, 1949; the record high temperature is 114 F, set on July 23, 2018.